2022-2023 Executive Operating Committee (EOC)

 Manager, Utilities, City of White Rock, BC; President-International Ozone Association.; Adjunct Professor, University of Windsor; Served as; Director, Great Lakes Regional Office-International Joint Commission, Canada-USA; Founding CEO for the Walkerton Clean Centre, Director, Water Quality & Production, Windsor Utilities Commission; Past President-Ontario Water Works Association; Past President-International Ozone Association-PAG 2010-2012; Recipient of many Awards: 2016 George Warren Fuller Award-AWWA/OWWA, Harvey Rosen Award-International Ozone Association 2009-2010, 2008 Emerald Award-Ontario Ministry of the Environment; 2004 Engineer of the Year-Professional Engineers Ontario, 2001 AWWA/OWWA “Operator’s Meritorious Service Award”, 1998 “Business Professional of the Year” Award-Business Excellence Award-Windsor & District Chamber of Commerce

-Jim Lauria, Vice President
+Jim Lauria, Secretary

 Jim Lauria is Vice President of Sales & Marketing for Mazzei Injector, a fluid design company that manufactures ozone mixing and contacting systems.
 He is a leader in the water treatment field with a proven track record of revenue growth, profit improvement and new business development.
 Since graduating with a Bachelor of Chemical Engineering degree from Manhattan College, Jim has traveled extensively benchmarking the world’s best water management practices.
 As a writer, Jim has published feature and cover articles for most of the leading water industry publications in the U.S. and many top international magazines.
 His blog posts about global water issues have received accolades from all levels of industry and government.
 In 2004 he provided peer review for the World Health Organization's publication on drinking water treatment making him a Who's Who of WHO.